qmutz/eBay_APICall_CodeSamples/Trading/General/Trading-XML-Samples-Python/GetItemShipping/README.txt

 Developer - Your Developer ID
 Application - Your Application ID
 Certificate - Your Certificate ID
-URL - The URL of the eBay server you wish to use (Snadbox or Production) Token - The Authentication token representing the eBay user who is making the call
+URL - The URL of the eBay server you wish to use (Sandbox or Production) Token - The Authentication token representing the eBay user who is making the call